koelling/amplimap/docs/usage.rst

 targets.csv
 ^^^^^^^^^^^^^^^^^^^^^^^^

-List of target regions (eg. exons, not the MIPs themselves) in CSV format.
+List of target regions (e.g. exons, not the MIPs themselves) in CSV format.
 This file should contain the following columns:

 1. ``chr`` (chromosome, should start with *chr*)